aliceif/rsskey-special-aliceif-edition/README.md

 token = 7h4753cur3r4nd0m57r1n61764v3y0u
 ```

-In order to run rsskey chronically, set up a cron job or something IDK.
+In order to run rsskey chronically, set up a systemd timer or something.

 ## Contributing

-Patches should be sent to [~cnx/misc@lists.sr.ht]
-using [git send-email] with the following configurations:

-    git config sendemail.to '~cnx/misc@lists.sr.ht'
-    git config format.subjectPrefix 'PATCH rsskey'
+This is a private fork for my own usage of the original project at [original-repo-url].
+I have no desire to maintain this for anyone else, but I am curious about any ways this project may get extended.

 ## Copying